Data Storytelling: How to Tell a Great Story with Data?

 How to Create Data Stories?

 To create a story or a plot is the first step to selling your ideas with a strong foot forward.
 Most people fail to think their stories through and cannot differentiate themselves from mediocrity.
-Let me take an example and guide you through the steps of creating stories.
+Let me take an example and guide you through creating stories.

-We will be exploring a dataset that has news headlines and details of every stock price from the NASDAQ 100 tech companies.
+We will explore a dataset with news headlines and details of every stock price from the NASDAQ 100 tech companies.
 The columns selected are as follows:

 How to Create Data Stories?

-Visually engaging presentations will inspire your audience, but they definitely need more work to be put in.
-One of the best presentations have been created on rough pages and tissue papers.
-Scripting down your ideas and flow before you start structuring your story is very essential to your final product.
-The single most important thing you can do to dramatically improve your analytics is to have a story to tell.
-A flow that you can generate can have a lot of friction in your end result.
+Visually engaging presentations will inspire your audience, but they need more work.
+Some of the best presentations have been created on rough pages and tissue papers.
+Scripting down your ideas and flow before structuring your story is essential to your final product.
+The most important thing you can do to improve your analytics is to have a story to tell.
+A flow you can generate can have a lot of friction in your end result.

 Aristotle’s classic five-point plan that helps deliver strong impacts is: